 There are two basic types of insurance that most travellers need to consider: Medical and Cancellation/Trip Interruption Insurance.
 We offer our guests coverage for both and highly recommend you purchase it.

 Emergency Medical Expenses Insurance:

-In Kananaskis Country there may be a charge for rescue if you need to be evacuated by professional services.
-We strongly recommend a travel and medical insurance that will cover you in the unlikely event of an emergency.
+In Kananaskis Country, there may be a charge for rescue if you need to be evacuated by professional services.
+We strongly recommend travel and medical insurance that will cover you in the unlikely event of an emergency.